Klipper3d/klipper/docs/G-Codes.md

 [POINT=x,y,z] [INPUT_SHAPING=<0:1>]`: Runs the resonance
-test in all configured probe points for the requested "axis" and measures the acceleration using the accelerometer chips configured for the respective axis. "axis" can either be X or Y, or specify an arbitrary direction as `AXIS=dx,dy`, where dx and dy are floating point numbers defining a direction vector (e.g. `AXIS=X`, `AXIS=Y`, or `AXIS=1,-1` to define a diagonal direction).
+test in all configured probe points for the requested "axis" and measures the acceleration using the accelerometer chips configured for the respective axis. "axis" can either be X, Y or Z, or specify an arbitrary direction as `AXIS=dx,dy[,dz]`, where dx, dy, dz are floating point numbers defining a direction vector (e.g. `AXIS=X`, `AXIS=Y`, or `AXIS=1,-1` to define a diagonal direction in XY plane, or `AXIS=0,1,1` to define a direction in YZ plane).
 Note that `AXIS=dx,dy` and `AXIS=-dx,-dy` is equivalent. `chip_name` can be one or more configured accel chips, delimited with comma, for example `CHIPS="adxl345, adxl345 rpi"`.
 If POINT is specified it will override the point(s) configured in `[resonance_tester]`.
 If `INPUT_SHAPING=0` or not set(default), disables input shaping for the resonance testing, because it is not valid to run the resonance testing with the input shaper